Dhiraj100892/kdc_assignment/assign_1/README.md

 ----

 #Part 2 Analytic Derivatives
 With additional knowledge of derivatives of cost wrt. to joint parameters, optimization took less time, as solver won't spend time on calculating it via finite difference method.
-To culculate the derivatives I used symbolics.
+To culculate the derivatives I used symbolics to represent the end effactor in terms of joint angle varibles and used Jacobian to calculate the derivatives.

 ### Running the code
 To run the code for 3 link arm, you can run part_2/que_2.m.

 ----
 #Part 3
+I comapre the active set, sequential quadratic programming & intrior point algotrithm in terms of computation time and solution quality.
+For comparison purposes I specify a desired position and orientation.
+I set maximum number of function evaluation to be 1000 for all algorithms.
+I found that the time taken and accuracy of solution is inversly proportional for each method.
+The time requirment increases from active-set to sqp to interior point and accuracy follows the exactly reverse order.

 ![picture alt](https://cloud.githubusercontent.com/assets/11137004/22453284/e064ae78-e74b-11e6-8baf-4bcd3acc7fa8.jpg "Title is optional")